-3.34 The decisions of the Council on all aspects of town planning are made by the elected Council Members.
+3.28 The decisions of the Council on all aspects of town planning are made by the elected Council Members.
 The professional planning officers prepare reports on the different town planning matters, most often including consideration of community views, and place them before the Council Members.
-Some decisions have been delegated to senior Council officers see paragraphs 5.38 to 5.43.

-3.35 In the case of matters to do with the establishment of or monitoring of the local development framework, the Leader of the Council takes responsibility at Cabinet.
+3.29 In the case of matters to do with the establishment of or monitoring of the local development framework, the Leader of the Council takes responsibility at Cabinet.
 He will consider the officer report, and if he is satisfied with it, he will take it to a meeting of the Cabinet for decision.
 In some cases, it is necessary for Cabinet to make a recommendation to full Council (i.e. a meeting of all Ealing Councillors).
 Where appropriate or necessary, reports will be considered in conjunction with other Members at the LDF Advisory Committee before going on to Cabinet and/or Council for decision.
-Reports on the local development framework may be taken to Ward Forums for information and discussion, where the Councillors for the area will provide a local perspective on the proposals.
+Briefings on the local plan may be taken to Ward Forums for information and discussion, where the Councillors for the area will provide a local perspective on the proposals.
 There is also the possibility that local development framework matters may be called in for Scrutiny at special committees of Councillors set up for this purpose.